 Insurance Coverage of Long-Term Drug Rehab

 Between 2000 and 2010, federal legislators passed several laws to help ensure mental health services — including treatment for chemical dependency — would be covered by insurance plans.
-Parity for mental health and substance abuse disorders requires that insurance companies provide equal coverage for these types of conditions as they do for physical conditions.
+Parity for mental health and substance use disorders requires that insurance companies provide equal coverage for these types of conditions as they do for physical conditions.
 Under these rules, insurance companies can’t take actions like charging inordinately large co-pays and deductibles on mental health services that they don’t on other services.

 Understanding Out-of-Pocket Expenses

 Insurance coverage doesn’t necessarily mean you won’t experience out-of-pocket expenses associated with long-term rehabilitation.
 Most plans require you to meet a deductible and then pay a co-insurance or copay amount on services provided.
 Deductibles can range between $500 and $15,000 per calendar year, depending on the type of plan you have.
-Out-of-pocket maximums (the total amount insurance will require you to pay toward treatment of any kind during a calendar year) generally range between $5,000 and $15,000 or so.
+Out-of-pocket maximums (the total amount insurance will require you to pay toward the treatment plan of any kind during a calendar year) generally range between $5,000 and $15,000 or so.

-However, there are many options for covering the out-of-pocket costs of long-term alcohol or drug rehab.
+However, there are many options for covering the out-of-pocket costs of long-term alcohol abuse or drug rehab.
 From assistance programs to payment arrangements with the facility, you can usually find an option that works for you.
 Some programs offer scholarships or other financial aid opportunities.

 Financial worry is understandable, but it should never be a reason for avoiding treatment.
 The financial, social, legal, career and family costs of continuing on in addiction can be much greater.
-If you’re dealing with addiction and want to find out more about our long-term rehab in Florida treatment options and how much they might cost, consider filling out our online form to verify your insurance coverage.
+If you’re dealing with drug addiction and want to find out more about our long-term rehab in Florida treatment options and how much they might cost, consider filling out our online form to verify your insurance coverage.
 Our compassionate admissions counselors can help you understand your options, what costs might be involved and how you can make arrangements for long-term inpatient treatment.

-Considerations When Choosing a Long-Term Alcohol Rehab or Drug Rehab
+Considerations When Choosing a Long-Term Alcohol Rehab or Drug Rehab Treatment Center

-Cost is obviously something you should consider when choosing a extended stay rehab provider.
+Cost is obviously something you should consider when choosing an extended stay rehab provider.
 First, you definitely want to ensure that the provider takes your insurance plan.
 If possible, you also want to choose a provider who is in-network with your plan.
 That usually means a lower copay percent or more covered benefits.